syncfusion-content/uwp-docs/uwp/Pull-To-Refresh/customization.md

 {% endtabs %}

-The following code example shows how to set `PullDirection` as `Bottom` to SfPullToRefresh.That draws the `RefreshContent` on Bottom of the `pullableContent`.
+The following code example shows how to set `PullDirection` as `Bottom` to UWP Pull to Refresh.That draws the `RefreshContent` on Bottom of the `pullableContent`.

 {% tabs %}